JetBrains/skija/docs/Conventions.md

 - Enum values are passed as ints (for this to work, enums must have same elements in the same order).
 - Avoid arrays and objects when possible.
   - Unroll objects and small fixed-size arrays when possible (SkRect -> jfloat, jfloat, jfloat, jfloat, int[2] -> jint, jint).
+  - But return data objects, e.g. IRect instead of int[].
 - Pointers are passed as longs.
 - Two-integers are returned as single long.
 - Strings are passed as Strings (converted to UTF-8/UTF-16 on C++ side).
 - When a managed object is returned, its ref count should be bumped (normally Skia follows that as well, no extra action needed).
 - size_t -> jlong
-- Prefer `Native.ptr(obj)` to `obj.ptr` because some Skia APIs are fine with accepting `nullptr` as some arguments, so obj might be nullable.
+- Prefer `Native.ptr(obj)` to `obj._ptr` because some Skia APIs are fine with accepting `nullptr` as some arguments, so obj might be null.
 - Assert known constraint on Java side (e.g. `assert matrix.length == 9`).

 # Example